Xieons-Gaming-Corner/public/README.md

 # This repository holds publically available information -
 * This information has been either made available to the public already
 * Or we believe this information should be shared with the public.
+Feel free to utilize our versions or the mighty, jumbo and mini mark uploads

 # Xieon's Gaming Corner
 * [Xieon's Gaming Corner Discsord](http://discord.gg/xieon)